olegchomp/TouchDiffusion/README.md

 1. Add **TouchDiffusion.tox** to project
 2. On ```Settings``` page change path to ```TouchDiffusion``` folder (same as where webui.bat) and click **Re-init**. (restart project if get errors)
 3. On ```Settings``` page select Engine, Acceleration, Batch size (values locked to avaliable for engines) and click **Load Engine**.
 4. Connect animated TOP to input.
-Component upfates only if input updates.
+Component cook only if input updates.

 #### Known issues / Roadmap:
 * Fix Re-init.
 Sometimes required to restart TouchDesigner for initializing site-packages.